rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-27-rancher-desktop-is-a-kubernetes-api-server.md

 The two API servers do different jobs.
 The one `rdd ctl` talks to is Rancher Desktop describing itself; the one `kubectl` talks to is the k3s cluster where your workloads run.
-And the first one manages the second; setting `kubernetes.enabled: true` on the `App` object is how you tell the control plane to start the k3s cluster.
+And `rdd`'s API server manages the cluster's; setting `spec.kubernetes.enabled: true` on the `App` object is how you tell the control plane to start the k3s cluster.
+I suspect two API servers on one machine will trip people up for a while, until reaching for the right one becomes automatic.

 ## Your tools already work

 Because Rancher Desktop represents itself as Kubernetes objects, and serves them from a real Kubernetes API server, everything that already speaks that API can drive `rdd`. `rdd ctl` really is just `kubectl`, pointed at the control plane.
-So `get`, `-o yaml`, `-o jsonpath`, label selectors, and watches all work, because there's never been anything custom to support.
+So `get`, `--output yaml`, `--output jsonpath`, label selectors, and watches all work, because there's never been anything custom to support.

-This is quite different from a normal application API.
-There's no `rdd` SDK to import, and no private protocol to reverse-engineer; your tools already speak the Kubernetes API, and Rancher Desktop answers it like any other cluster would.
+This is quite different from a custom application API.
+There's no `rdd` SDK to import, and no private protocol to figure out.

 That leaves the question of how the control plane turns a one-line change to the `App` object into a running cluster, and how you find your way around this API when there are no docs for it.
 I take both up in a [companion post](/blog/watching-rancher-desktop-reconcile).

+[^kubelet]: The kubelet is the part that implements a node.
+It registers the Node object with the API server and runs whatever pods get assigned to it, from pulling the images to mounting the volumes.

 [^singleton]: There's only ever one, it's cluster-scoped, and it must be named `app`.
 Hence `get app app`, the kind followed by the name.